 - Wash your hands again.

 - Leave the ring in place for 3 months.
 The ring may fall out if you have not inserted it deeply in your vagina, if your vaginal muscles are weak, or if you are straining to have a bowel movement.
 If the ring falls out, wash it with warm water and replace it in your vagina following the directions above.
+Do not use hot water to rinse the ring.
 If the ring falls out and is lost, insert a new ring and leave the new ring in place for up to 3 months.
 Call your doctor if your ring falls out often.

 - You can leave the ring in place when you have sex.
 If you choose to remove it or if it falls out, wash it with warm water and replace it in your vagina as soon as possible.

 - When you are ready to remove the ring, wash your hands and stand or lie in a comfortable position.